 Continuity mistake: When Bruce first arrives at the lab in the beginning of the movie, Betty tells them that they have to present to the review board on Tuesday.
 After the experiment where the frog explodes Bruce asks Betty what should they present for Monday.

 Factual error: The Hulk picks up a tank, swings it around and hurls it about a mile away where it crashes into a sand dune.
-The impact should have been as strong as a plane crash, but a few shots later, they show one of the tank crewmembers standing casually outside the tank, watching the Hulk.
+The impact should have been as strong as a plane crash, but a few shots later, they show one of the tank crewmembers standing casually outside the tank, watching the Hulk, as if nothing happened to them.
 All of the men inside the tank should have been seriously injured from the impact, if not dead.

 Factual error: When the Hulk is jumping from mountain tops to mountain tops, it is amazing at which speed he falls back on the next mountain.
 There is nothing wrong with him jumping very quickly at a 20,000 foot altitude (because he is very strong), BUT, the Hulk should not go down faster than a free falling object.
 Unless he has superman powers, falling from the top of his trajectory to the next mountain top should take something like 2-3 minutes.
 In other word he should not fall faster than the average skydiver.